 By around 200, the intensity of piracy was so widespread that the shores of northern Gaul from Brittany to Flanders, and of southern and eastern Britannia, were not safe to live anymore.
 The forebear of the adventus Saxonum ‘the coming of the Saxons’, i.e. the migration of the Anglo-Saxons to come within a few centuries.
 At the end of the first century the Romans started to build fortifications at river mouths.
 These were the precursor of the Litus Saxonicum ‘Saxon Shore frontier’.
 Probably also fortifications existed at the mouths of the River Scheldt and the River Rhine in the Netherlands.
 Due to marine erosion these have been destroyed.

 From around mid-third century, pirate activity increased yet again.
 The Frankish confederation started to roam the sea shores for booty around 230.
 This big confederation consisted of the Ampsivarii, Bructeri, Chamavi, Chattuarii (i.e. the Hetware, known from the epic poem Beowulf), Bructeri, Ampsivarii, and Salians (Claes & Nieveler, 2017).
 Possibly also the the Canninefates, Chauci, Frisians and the Heruls.
 Franks was the name they gave themselves, meaning possibly something like ‘fierce’ or ‘bold’ or maybe ‘free’.
-The name Saxons or Saxones appeared for the first time in history around 150, i.e. in Ptolemy’s Geographica.
-Probably Saxon is the name of a confederation of the Reudingi and the Aviones tribes north of the River Elbe, Germany.
+The name Saxons or Saxones appeared for the first time in contemporary sources in the year 356.
+Mistakenly the year 150 is often regarded as the first mention of the Saxons, i.e. the source of Ptolemy’s Geographica.
+However, the Geographica mentiones the Abionec people which Tacitus recorded as the Aviones.
+This was subsequently copied into Greek as AΞONEC, translated as Axones and later ‘improved’ to Saxones, because that name was well known by then (Lanting & Van der Plicht, 2020).
+Indeed, a whisper game, not played by children but by historians.
+Probably Saxon is the name of a confederation of the Reudingi and, thus, the Aviones tribes north of the River Elbe, Germany.
 However, where to pinpoint the Reudingi and the Aviones exactly is not very clear.
 The Saxons started to raid a bit later than the Franks, around 280.
 More theories exist about the term saxon.
 If interested in these check our post Have a Frisians cocktail, and discover as an aside the modern Frisians are, in fact, Saxons.

 In the period 253-276, the Franks even looted in the heart of the antique world.
 In the year 260, Frankish corsairs sacked the cities of Tarragona and Tours, and the coast of North Africa.
 In 278 they suffered a defeat in the Mediterranean, and were captured.
 For some reason, the Romans resettled them in Pontus at the Black Sea.
 A year later, the cunning pirates commandeered a fleet of the Romans, and sailed from the Black Sea via the Bosporus into the Aegean Sea.
 They pillaged the coasts of Asia Minor, the Levant, and of Greece.
 From Greece, they steered the fleet to the island Sicily and sacked the city of Syracuse.
 From there they even tried to raid the great city of Carthage in current Tunisia.
 Perhaps, these pirates were inspired by the words of late senator Cato: “Ceterum censeo Carthaginem esse delendam” (‘Furthermore, I consider that Carthage must be destroyed’).
 Here, for the first time, they suffered a defeat.
 Nevertheless, they were able to continue their sea journey via the Strait of Gibraltar back to the River Rhine.
 The whole endeavor was described by the historian Zosimus in his Historia Nova written at the start of the sixth century.
 We estimate such a boat trip must have taken about half a year, at least.